-Nanae and Rei start their new life near a shore.
-They start living in a wood house and call themselves a family, something Nanae was wishing for a long time.
-And yes, they eventually had sex.
+Nanae and Rei start their new lives near the shore.
+They start living in a wooden house and call themselves a family, something Nanae had desired for a long time.
+And yes, they eventually sleep together.

-After sex, Rei walks down the road.
-She looks content.
+The next morning, after waking up beside Nanae, Rei walks down the road.
+She looked content.
 She spots a public booth and makes a call to someone.
-A few moments later, the police arrive and arrests both Nanae and Rei from the gas station.
+A few moments later, the police arrive and arrest both Nanae and Rei from the gas station.

 In her last moments, Rei doesn’t try to run away.
 She isn’t even shocked to see the cops.
-Her expressions are evidence that it was Rei who called the cops and turned herself in.
-Maybe, Rei just wanted to sleep with Nanae for once and when her long-desired dream came true, she decided to lower the guard and stop running.
+Her expressions depicts that it was Rei who called the cops and turned herself in.
+Maybe, Rei just wanted to be with Nanae for once.
+She wanted to have the comfort of Nanae holding her like a loved one, and when she finally achieve that love, her pursuit for Nanae’s love came to an end.
+Hence, in the end, Rei decided to lower the guard and stop running from the world.

-When cops are taking away Rei, Nanae now in love with her promises to wait for her.
+When the cops take away Rei, Nanae, now in love with her, promises to wait for her.
 It sparks a ray of hope for Rei.
-Maybe, they’ll be able to start things again, and this time, without using each other or running from the police.
+Maybe they’ll be able to start things again, and this time, without using each other or running from the police.